Barbara Gowdy: Literary career

-Similarly, Gowdy's novel Mister Sandman revolves around the family of Joan, a young autistic girl with a savant talent for playing classical music on the piano.
-Gowdy's novel The White Bone is written from the perspective of African elephants.
-Subsequent novels The Romantic and Helpless deal with characters driven to extreme action by the force of their desires.
+Gowdy's novel Mister Sandman revolves around the family of Joan, a young autistic girl with a savant talent for playing classical music on the piano.
+Her novel The White Bone is written from the perspective of African elephants.
+Subsequent novels The Romantic and Helpless focus on characters driven to extreme action by the force of their desires.

 She wrote the short film screenplay Green Door, which was directed by Semi Chellas and released in 2008.

+She released a novel, Little Sister, in 2017, about a woman who is able to inhabit the body of another woman and see life through the other woman's eyes.

 Recognition

 Gowdy has been nominated, repeatedly, for every major Canadian book prize, including the Giller Prize (twice short-listed, once long-listed); the Governor General's Award (three-times short-listed); and the Rogers Writers' Trust Fiction Prize (twice-shorted listed).
 The Romantic was nominated for the Man Booker Prize.
 Helpless won the Trillium Book Award.
 All her books are bestsellers in Canada and Germany.
 Carol Shields claimed in The Boston Globe that Gowdy "writes like an angel."
 The Chicago Tribune has called her "a miraculous writer."
 And The Globe and Mail says, "Gowdy's is a peacemaking genius, unique in its talent for the translation of strangeness to second nature...."

 She was appointed a member of the Order of Canada effective 5 October 2006.
 In 2012, she won a John Simon Guggenheim Memorial Foundation Fellowship for her work.